ImperialCollegeLondon/pyrealm/docs/source/users/array_inputs.md

 shapes, as described below.

-Note that **scalar inputs** (a single value) are a special case and are automatically assumed to be constant across all the other inputs
+Note that **scalar inputs** (a single value) are a special case and are automatically assumed to be constant across all the other inputs.

 ## Array shapes

-In `pyrealm`, we make use of the [array broadcasting rules](https://numpy.org/doc/stable/user/basics.broadcasting.html) of the `numpy` package.
-All array inputs to a `pyrealm` function then must be **mutually broadcastable**.
-It is worth reading that link but, in summary, the arrays must:
+In `pyrealm`, we make use of the [array broadcasting rules](https://numpy.org/doc/stable/user/basics.broadcasting.html) of the `numpy` package, with an additional restriction on the number of dimensions.
+It is worth reading that link but, in summary, all array inputs to a `pyrealm` function must be **mutually broadcastable** by satisfying the following rules:

 * have the same number of dimensions, and
 * have the same shape in each dimension or only a single observation in that dimension.